LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn2/ngIf.rst

 .. admonition:: Note

-   ``*ngIf`` determines if content is displayed or REMOVED from a page.
-This is different from determining if content should be displayed or HIDDEN.
+   ``*ngIf`` determines if content is *added or removed* from a page.
+This is different from determining if content should be *displayed or hidden*.

    *Hidden* content still occupies space on a page and requires some amount of memory. *Removed* content is absent from the page---requiring neither space on the page nor memory.
-This is an important consideration when adding images or videos to your website.
+This is an important consideration when adding items like images or videos to your website.

 .. admonition:: Example